vasilescur/DecSci-Group-9/README.md

 # Decision Science 101 Final Project - Group 9

-Analysis of the effect of pre-existing preferences on the choice overload effect.
+Analysis of the effect of multi/single-attribute decisions on the choice overload effect.

 This repository contains the code used to analyze data collected from a Qualtrics survey.